LucasRouckhout/LucasRouckhout/README.md

 ## I don't believe in
 * [Cargo cult programming](https://en.wikipedia.org/wiki/Cargo_cult_programming) (Kinda why I like Go as a language since it does not invite this kind of behavior as much IMO)
 * Agile™ (The monster that is monolithic Agile frameworks)
+* DevOps as a Role (One of my pet peves, DevOps is a culture/idea not a role you can hire)

 ## Curriculum vitae for `grep` based HR